 WCPSS has excellent teachers, strong leaders and a wealth of support from parents and the community.
 We are dedicated to providing our teachers with the best resources possible to ensure students are learning what they must know to be prepared for college, career and life.

-We have chosen EL Education as the new curriculum resource to support teachers of English Language Arts (ELA) in grades 3 through 8 starting with grades 3 and 6 for the 2017-18 school year.
+We have chosen EL Education as the new curriculum resource to support teachers of English Language Arts (ELA) in grades 3 through 8.

 What is EL Education?
 EL Education is a curriculum written by and for teachers with emphasis placed on active learning and student engagement.
 Classrooms are structured with highly collaborative activities that allow students to engage in academic conversations and investigations of rich academic topics.
 EL aims to contribute to a student’s ability to be globally competitive and active contributors in building a better world.

 What are the ‘Learning Paths’ for Students within EL Education?

 ● Learning and practicing collaborative structures to use throughout the learning;

 ● Discovering the purpose for learning new skills that build towards the standards;